iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 > [!NOTE]
 > An Action can have many results (~ outputs) and objects (~ inputs/things the action was performed on), and can be more or less precisely scoped (e.g. we could split the measurement action above into the physical measurement and the data generation).
 The choice of how "granular" to be depends on each application scenario and resources available, but generally more detail is helpful for later reusability.

 These two JSON records express that a dataset called "Dummy temperature dataset" with identifier "T363" was created by some completed action (with identifier M363) using a "Temp-O-Matic Sea Surface Temperatur sensor" as an instrument on some seawater.
 The [result](https://schema.org/result) property in the Action links the Dataset to the Action.
-The `@id` JSON keyword saves us some typing, as it would expand to everything in the Dataset record (assuming both records are available on the Web).
+The `@id` JSON keyword saves us some typing, as it would expand to everything in the Dataset record (assuming both records are available on the Web or similar network).

 Let's try a minimal example for a book.
 We could, as we did for dataset, create a JSON-LD record/object about the CreateAction for the book and then link it to a JSON-LD record/object about the book itself, but since we're talking about a publisher and author as the "origin" of the document, we can be more compact using some schema.org properties: